ashleyaggie/READMEGenerator/README.md

   THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests

-    * Added to the README by using the generateMarkdown function provided with the response data and then the generated content is given to the writeToFile function.
+    * Added to the README by using the generateMarkdown function provided with the response data.

+    * Then the generated content is given to the writeToFile function in index.js.

   WHEN I choose a license for my application from a list of options